Hotmoka/hotmoka/tutorial/Takamaka.md

 > can be called for sending money to a contract.
 A problem with Solidity's approach
 > is that the balance of a contract is not fully controlled by its
 > payable methods, since money can always flow in through the fallback
-> function (and also through others, more surprising ways).
+> function (and also in other, more surprising ways).
 > This led to software bugs, when a contract found itself
 > richer then expected, which violated some (wrong) invariants about
 > its state.
 For more information, see page 181 of
 > [[AntonopoulosW19]](#AntonopoulosW19) (*Unexpected Ether*).

 So how do we send money back to `currentInvestor`?
-The solution is to restrict the kind of contracts that can take part in the Ponzi scheme.
+The solution is to restrict the kind of contracts that can participate to the Ponzi scheme.
 Namely, we limit the game to contracts that implement class `io.takamaka.code.lang.PayableContract`, a subclass of `io.takamaka.code.lang.Contract` that, yes, does have a payable `receive()` method.
 This is not really a restriction,